 The Group carries out impairment assessment for certain property, plant and equipment where there is indication of an impairment.
-In carrying out the impairment assessment on property, plant and equipment of Food Services, and Trading and Frozen Food, management has identified the CGUs to which the property, plant and equipment belong and determined the recoverable amounts of the CGUs by estimating the expected discounted future cash flows over the remaining useful lives of the property, plant and equipment.
-Estimating the recoverable amounts requires the Group to determine a suitable revenue growth rate, gross margin, discount rate and to make an estimate of the expected future cash flows from the CGUs in order to calculate the present value of those cash flows.
+In carrying out the impairment assessment on property, plant and equipment of Food Services, management has identified the CGUs on outlet basis to which the property, plant and equipment belong and determined the recoverable amounts of the CGUs by estimating the present value of the future cash flows from the respective outlets.
+This required key assumptions to be made regarding the respective revenue growth rates as well as overall market and economic condition of the industry.